pmoeller91-dev/maze-solver/README.md

 # Maze Solver

 This is a maze generator and solver created with Python and Tkinter.
-It was created as part of a guided project on [Boot.dev](https://www.boot.dev/)
+It was created as part of a guided project on [Boot.dev](https://www.boot.dev/).

+This program will animate generating a simple maze, and solving that maze, to allow for visualization of the underlying algorithms.

 # Running